 Humidity control

-Wood floors react to humidity and temperature.
-Each day, keep the court within a safe range, generally about 40 to 55% relative humidity and a moderate temperature.
-Too much humidity can make the floorboards swell or warp, while air that is too dry can lead to shrinkage or cracks in the wood.
+Wood reacts to humidity and temperature.
+Keep the court within about 40 to 55% relative humidity and a moderate temperature.
+Too much humidity swells or warps boards; air that is too dry causes shrinkage or cracks.
+Use a hygrometer and run the HVAC, a dehumidifier, or a humidifier to hold conditions steady.

 Safety checks

-As part of opening or closing duties, do a quick safety inspection.
-Check that:
+As part of opening or closing, check that:

-- All lighting works, with no burnt-out bulbs that could create shadows.
+- All lighting works, with no burnt-out bulbs casting shadows.

 - The floor has no wet spots or debris.